 The Four Directions Treatment Center is a tribally operated alcohol/drug treatment program located on the Shoshone-Bannock Indian reservation in Fort Hall, Idaho.
 The program strives to provide the highest level of quality treatment services as well as community, culturally-based and holistic treatment approaches.
 The on-site services offered are the adult primary residential treatment, adult outpatient, adult intensive outpatient and adolescent outpatient.

-It is located in southeastern Idaho on the Snake River plain north of Pocatello and comprises 544,000 acres over four counties: Bingham, Power, Bannock and Caribou.
+Located in southeastern Idaho on the Snake River plain, north of Pocatello over four counties: Bingham, Power, Bannock and Caribou.
 The Reservation is divided into five districts: Fort Hall, Lincoln Creek, Ross Fork, Gibson, and Bannock Creek.
 Currently, 97% of the Reservation lands are owned by the Tribes and individual Indian ownership.
 The tribal government offices and most tribal business enterprises are located eight miles north of Pocatello in Fort Hall.The Town of Fort Hall is small and unincorporated with an elevation of 4,754 ft.
 It was one of the first permanent Europe-American settlements in Idaho, established in 1834 as a trading post.
 Military post started in 1849.
 The original Fort was on the bank of the Snake River 11 miles west of the present site.
 It is a few miles north of Pocatello (Population 45,000).
 Tribal office is on the Fort Hall campus east of the townsite.

 The Tribes’ ancestral hunting range extends east throughout the nearby Grand Teton and Yellowstone Basin.

 Principal dialects of Shoshoni include Western Shoshoni in Nevada, Gosiute in western Utah, Northern Shoshoni in southern Idaho and northern Utah, and Eastern Shoshoni in Wyoming.